+The Subnet-ID Token[CID #1432 of the Domain Information field is an identifier derived from the subnet using a hash of the subnet or other means that is out of scope of this specification.
+The Subnet-ID Token is used by the STA to select an AP that is connected to the same IP domain as the current AP.

-If more than 7 domains are supported with EAP-RP authentication, the AP shall set the Number of Domains to 7 to indicating that more than 6 domains are available, and only the first six domain information shall be present in the domain information of the FILS indication Element.
-In that case, the STA shall use ANQP to obtain domain information of other domains that are not included in the FILS indication element.When the FILS Security type is set to 2 (public key authentication), the Domain Information field shall be absent and the Public Key Information shall be present and the AP shall set the number of domains is set to 0 and the Public Key Information field shall represent information about a public key.
-When a certified public key is used, the Public Key Info field shall be set to one (1) and the Public Key Information field shall be the X.500 Distinguished Name (DN) of the issuer of the AP's certificate.
-When a raw public key is used, the Public Key Info field shall be set to two (2) and the Public Key Information field shall be the SHA256 hash of the AP's raw public key.
+Public Key Information field of the FILS indication element is set as follows: When a certified public key is used, the Public Key Information type field of the FILS information shall be set to one (1) and the Public Key Information field shall be the X.500 Distinguished Name (DN) of the issuer of the AP's certificate.
+When a raw public key is used, the Public Key Information type field shall be set to two (2) and the Public Key Information field shall be the SHA256 hash of the AP's raw public key.
 In either case, the length of the key information can be inferred from the length of the FILS Indication element and the length of the Public Key Identifier field.
 Public Key Info values 0 and 3-255 are reserved.
-[14/0003r3 paragraph and table here]The IP Address Type field of the Domain Information field indicates the IP address type supported by the domain to which the AP is connected.
-[13/1311r3]

-[14/0003r3 deletes paragraph which is assumed to include deletion of previous edits]
+[14/0003r3 paragraph and table here]